Introduction to stress

 The pioneers who suggested psychological stress might play a role as an etiological agent of periodontal disease were Dean and Dean (1945) 14 and Schluger (1949) 15.
 Many investigations have shown that psychological stress can downregulate the cellular immune response 13, 16-18.
 Many Cross-sectional studies 19-21 highlighted a clear-cut correlation between the progressive course of periodontal disease and the psychosocial stress status of patients.
 Necrotizing ulcerative gingivitis and periodontitis (NUG and NUP) are the most frequently associated and well documented periodontal conditions associated with psychological stress 22.

 In a study, Genco (1995) analyzed the data from 1400 people of 25-75 years of age to find out if stress, distress, and poor coping behaviors are risk factors of periodontitis.
 It was concluded that people with financial stress had more severe periodontal disease 23.
-In another study, Shannon et al. (1969) 24 investigated the possible relationship between stress, as measured by the urinary steroid excretion rate, in 478 males being screened in military duty.
+In another study, Shannon et al. (1969) 24 investigated the possible relationship between stress and ANUG, as measured by the urinary steroid excretion rate, in 478 males being screened in military duty.
 Results showed that patients with ANUG had increased corticosteroid activity in urine.
 The view that stress is an etiologic factor in ANUG is further strengthened by adrenocortical activity.

 A prospective observational study done on students, assessing the clinical signs of periodontal disease (such as gingival bleeding on probing) and diagnosed gingivitis showed that severe deterioration in gingival health from baseline levels was observed during the period of academic examinations in cases as compared to control group 25.
 On the contrary, one study failed to confirm the link between the type of periodontal disease and psychological stressors that included depression, anxiety, perceived stress and loneliness, and dental plaque as the major dependent variable 22.